benfrick/docs-portfolio/src/doc/commerce/checkout/use_checkout.md

 ### Idempotence

-<a href="http://restcookbook.com/HTTP%20Methods/idempotency/" target="_blank">Idempotence</a> means that the result of a successful request is independent of the number of times it is executed.
+[Idempotence](http://restcookbook.com/HTTP%20Methods/idempotency/)"{:target="blank"} means that the result of a successful request is independent of the number of times it is executed.
 What does that mean for the Checkouts API?
 Let's break it down.

 Each PUT request to *Request Checkout Preview* and *Request a Checkout Submit* includes 1) a client-generated UUID (checkout ID) in the URL and 2) an Entity in the request body.